uimix-editor/uimix/packages/docs/guide/file-format.md

 - Easy to parse and emit programmatically.
 - Easy to "eject" - since the data is represented in plain HTML/CSS, you can migrate from Macaron to plain HTML/CSS or other frameworks with little effort.

+## Edit `.macaron` files in text editor (VS Code)

+If you have installed the VS Code extension for Macaron, VS Code opens `.macaron` files in the visual editor by default.

+When you want to edit a `.macaron` file by hand in the text editor, right-click on the file and select **Open With...** and select **Text Editor**.

 ## Example File

 ```html